microsoftgraph/microsoft-graph-docs-contrib/concepts/custom-connector-sdk-publish.md

     The data in the parameter is opaque to the platform.
 It's serialized and stored as a string and passed to the connector.
 The connector can deserialize this data as required and use it.

 7. On the [Assign property labels](/microsoftsearch/configure-connector#step-6-assign-property-labels) page, assign semantic labels to your source properties.
+Default MRT will not work if semantic labels are not assigned.

 8. Manage the schema: